vivien-DSA/Lead_scoring-use-case/README.md

-# Lead_scoring-Load-default-use-case
+# Lead Scoring Use case
-Application of predictive lead scoring to a use case.
+Application of predictive lead scoring to a Loan default use case.